ALaDyn/pepc/src/frontends/pepc-breakup/README.md

 In the case of tokamak simulation with a set of multiple poloidal coils, create your own text file which describes the dimension and the current flowing through each coil.
 This determines the poloidal magnetic field structure within the tokamak domain.

-The relative path to the created coild description file should be given to the `coil_data_file` variable to enable correct computation of the poloidal magnetic field structure.
+The relative path to the created coil description file should be given to the `coil_data_file` variable to enable correct computation of the poloidal magnetic field structure.